nemo0622/pokeemerald-expansion/README.md

 ## Bugs Future Plans, and Credits

 ### Known Bugs:
+- BERRY TREES LOOK BROKEN!
+No idea how this happened, need fix
 - Mugshots occasionally cut a little portion out of the textbox
     - Most noticable during cutscenes, some problem with ClearMugshot most likely
 - Day/Night system DISABLED - new NPC GFX palettes don't tint at night :(